-Internationally famous, Portuguese cuisine is mouthwatering.
-For many, bacalhau is probably the first delicacy that comes to mind.
-But this culinary guide shows that Portuguese food offers many more flavors, distinctive and unique.
-On the table, a mix between Atlantic and Mediterranean cuisine, bread, cheeses, and olive oils, all with excellent quality.
+Internationally famous, Portuguese cuisine is mouthwatering, and for many, bacalhau is probably the first delicacy that comes to mind.
+However, this culinary guide shows that Portuguese food offers many flavors that are distinctive and unique.
+On the table, it presents a mix between Atlantic and Mediterranean cuisine that includes seafood, bread, cheeses, and olive oils, all with excellent quality.
 Not to mention the wines and desserts to eat with your prayers!

 History and Influences

 Portugal is the oldest country in Europe to have a defined border and has received influences from different cultures throughout its history, such as Celtic, Roman, and Moorish.
 Its medieval diet was based on wheat and rye bread, vegetables, grains and fruits, honey, olive oil, and wine, in addition to fish and game meat for the wealthiest.
 From the 15th century on, Portuguese cuisine became more diverse, thanks to new ingredients discovered during the Great Navigations.

 From Asia came the sugar cane and spices, such as black pepper, cinnamon, ginger, and cloves.
 Portuguese food gained new aromas and flavors.
 These features contributed to a revolution in the local cuisine, especially in the Portuguese sweets, famous for using a lot of eggs.

 During the 16th century, friars and nuns used egg whites to make communion wafers and iron their habits.
 As they needed to give the leftover yolks a destination: they ended up turning them into sweets.
 What a divine solution!

 While Portuguese sailors returned home with new spices and flavors, they also influenced the colonies’ gastronomy, as distinct and distant as they were, such as Brazil, India, and Japan.